 Cities and neighborhoods across the United States have used various approaches to preserve the integrity of older urban neighborhoods.
 Historic and conservation districts are two of the more popular policy tools used by local municipalities.
-Historic districts are the strictest of local policy options, offering guideline protection from incompatible new construction, changing of existing structures, and other actions or projects which change a neighborhood character.
+Historic districts are the strictest of local policy options, offering guideline protection from new incompatible construction, changing of existing structures, and other actions or projects which change a neighborhood character.
 Conservation districts are less restrictive and focus primarily on front exterior changes.

+Urban design guidelines will help ensure new development is of a desirable character appropriate for Historic Marine.

 The City of Fort Worth currently uses the historic district option more frequently in its older neighborhoods.
-For Six Points Urban Village, debate has already begun on the pros and cons of implementing a historic district.
+For Historic Marine Urban Village, historic designation might make sense for some of the commercial areas.
+However, because of the condition and economic profile of residents, the designation may not be feasible for the single family areas at this time.

 While residents generally support the introduction of mixed-use and urban village residential, many are concerned about mixed-use encroachment into existing stable single family areas, as well as new residential gentrification.
+The issue of gentrification was of particular concern during the public work sessions.
+Stakeholders commented repeatedly about the need to preserve the scale and affordability of new residential units when developing market rate housing in the village.

-Interviews with local residents and discussion at the urban village public work sessions highlighted the following neigborhood objectives:
+Interviews with local residents and discussion at the urban village public work sessions highlighted the following:

-- Preserve the integrity of single-family scale in stable areas. - Create a proactive environment and neighborhood-driven process which monitors and reviews new home design on infill lots and rehabilitation of existing properties to conform in scale and design. - Allow for accountability and input on any demolition application.

-Sensible approach to neighborhood preservation that conforms to the unique characteristics of Carter Riverside, Oakhurst, Scenic Bluff and Sylvan Heights West.
+- Preserve the integrity of single-family scale in stable areas. - Update the old industrial zoning classification where single family uses exist in Marine Park. - Create a proactive environment and neighborhood-driven process which monitors and reviews new home design on infill lots and rehabilitation of existing properties to conform in scale and design. - Maintain humble and affordable housing, both new and existing. - Allow for accountability and input on any demolition application. - Sensible approach to neighborhood preservation that conforms to the unique characteristics of older neighborhoods.

-Should the neighborhoods of Six Points Urban Village seek historic district designation?
+Should the neighborhoods of Historic Marine Urban Village seek historic district designation?